-If you don't understand yourself, how can you choose a major area of study, identify your career goals and ultimately articulate to an employer what you bring to the table professionally?
+If you don't understand yourself, how can you choose a major area of study, identify your professional goals and ultimately articulate to an employer what you bring to the table professionally?

-Personal assessments are valuable tools that can help students and alumni evaluate their personal attributes and career aspirations, needs and preferences.
-The Office of Career Services currently offers two online assessment resources:
+Assessments are valuable tools that can help students and alumni evaluate their personal attributes and professional aspirations, needs and preferences.
+The Office of Professional Development currently offers the following assessment resource:

-FOCUS can help you develop an accurate self-assessment of your personal qualities and explore how they equate to the world of work.
+FOCUS II can help you develop an accurate self-assessment of your personal qualities and explore how they relate to the world of work.

-- Your work interests - a reflection of the kinds of work related activities and tasks you most enjoy doing
+- Work Interests - a reflection of the kinds of work related activities and tasks you most enjoy doing

-- Your skills - a reflection of your talents and the types of things you easily learn and perform well
+- Skills - a reflection of your talents and the types of things you easily learn and perform well

-- Your leisure time interests - a reflection of the kinds of leisure related activities you most enjoy doing
+- Leisure Time Interests - a reflection of the kinds of leisure related activities you most enjoy doing